 Take one of the edges, and stretch it along the 3cm seperating it from the start point as you would while sewing.

-Mark the where the binding reached the start point.
+Mark the binding where it reaches the start point.
 Do the same for the other end.

-Fold you A-shirt in whatever way makes it more easy for your to place both binding ends with good sides together, aligning the marks.
+Fold your A-shirt in whatever way makes it easier for you to place both binding ends with good sides together, aligning the marks.
 Sew them together on the mark.

 6 cm is not much, but should be enough to get both edges comfortably under your sewing machine to sew them togther.